 The caregiver or education decision-maker may also submit related documentation to the OSPI Foster Care Education Program Supervisor and the district’s foster care liaison for review within five (5) business days after notifying the district of their intent to file a Level III appeal.
 The documentation must be submitted in one consolidated and complete package via email or the US Postal Service.

-The OSPI Foster Care Education Program Supervisor or designee and appropriate DSHS representatives shall make a decision within fifteen (15) business days of receipt of the dispute.
-The decision will be forwarded to the district’s foster care liaison for distribution to the caregiver or educational decision-maker, the DSHS representative engaged by the district at Level II and the superintendent.
+The OSPI Foster Care Education Program Supervisor or designee and appropriate DCYF representatives shall make a decision within fifteen (15) business days of receipt of the dispute.
+The decision will be forwarded to the district’s foster care liaison for distribution to the caregiver or educational decision-maker, the DCYF representative engaged by the district at Level II and the superintendent.
 The decision shall be the final resolution for placement and the provision of services for a child or youth in foster care in the district.

 The district will maintain records of disputes resolved at the Level I, Level II and/or Level III and shall be made available to OSPI upon request.

-Dispute Resolution Process: Disputes between the district and the child welfare agency In the event that the district and the child welfare agency are unable to resolve a dispute that does not involve educational placement or the provision of educational services to a student in foster care (e.g., failure to collaborate, transportation reimbursements, date sharing, records release policies), either party may forward the dispute in writing to the OSPI Foster Care Education Program Supervisor or designee.
+Dispute Resolution Process: Disputes between the district and the child welfare agency For every type of dispute regarding a student in foster care, the district and the local child welfare agency must make every effort to resolve the dispute collaboratively at the local level.
+Disputes between the district and DCYF or Other Supervising Agency that remain unresolved shall be forwarded in writing by either of the disputing parties to the OSPI Foster Care Education Program Supervisor or designee, and the other party.

+A decision will be made by the OSPI Foster Care Education Program Supervisor, or designee, along with a committee of OSPI and DCYF staff within ten (10) business days of the receipt of the dispute.

-Within ten (10) business days of receipt of the dispute, a written decision will be forwarded to the superintendent, the district’s foster care liaison and the agency representative involved in the dispute.
-The decision shall be the final resolution for placement and the provision of services for a child or youth in foster care in the district.
+The decision will be forwarded, in writing, to the district’s superintendent, the district’s foster care liaison, and the DCYF representative involved in the dispute.
+The decision made by the committee shall be final.

-Adoption Date: Classification: Encouraged Revised Dates: ; 05.18
+Adoption Date: Classification: Encouraged Revised Dates: ; 05.18; 06.21